whitesmith/meteor-motion/README.md

 # MeteorMotion

-TODO: Write a gem description
+Rubymotion Wrapper for communication with Meteor apps via DDP, with SRP authentication capabilities.

 ## Installation

-Add this line to your application's Gemfile:
+If using Bundler, add to your application's Gemfile:

     gem 'meteor-motion'